ibis-project/ibis/docs/source/user_guide/backends/omnisci.rst

         # pip install ibis-framework[omniscidb]
         import ibis.omniscidb.api as omniscidb

-There are 3 functions in the `api` module:
+There are three functions in the `api` module:

 - `compile`
 - `connect`